Milwaukee Estate Planning & Family Law Attorney

-Milwaukee Family Attorney
+Milwaukee Family Law Attorney

-Attorney Matthew J. Ackmann (“Matt”) represents parties in a variety of family law matters, including divorce, collaborative divorce, paternity, child custody and placement, child support, property division, property agreements, post-judgment matters, and grandparents’ rights.
+He represents parties in a variety of family law matters, including divorce, collaborative divorce, paternity, child custody and placement, child support, property division, property agreements, post-judgment matters, and grandparents’ rights.
 Attorney Ackmann understands family law matters can be stressful and complicated.
 He handles each case with the individuality it deserves and strives to achieve the best result for his clients.

-Attorney Ackmann is a member of various professional groups, including the Milwaukee Bar Association, the Society of Family Law Attorneys, the Collaborative Family Law Council of Wisconsin, and the Leander J. Foley Jr. Matrimonial American Inns of Court.
+Attorney Ackmann is a member of various professional groups, including the Milwaukee Bar Association, the Waukesha County Bar Association, the Society of Family Lawyers, the Collaborative Family Law Council of Wisconsin, and the Leander J. Foley Jr. Matrimonial American Inns of Court.

 Attorney Ackmann graduated from Marquette University Law School.
 He received his bachelor’s degree from Loyola University Chicago, where he graduated with majors in Political Science and International Studies.